BethMassi/VolumeMount/LIFECYCLE.md

         });
     });
 ```
 **Benefits:**
 - Industry-standard deployment format
 - Works with any Docker-compatible platform
 - Supports complex multi-container applications
 - Enables persistent storage with named volumes
 - Simplifies networking between services

+The environments your app will be deployed to depends on the compute environment that you register.
+Compute environments are APIs in the code that implement `IComputeEnvironment`.
+For more info, see [Compute Environments](https://aspire.dev/deployment/overview/#compute-environments).

 ### Persistent Volumes